AtreyaSh/eApprox/README.md

 https://stats.stackexchange.com/questions/193990/approximate-e-using-monte-carlo-simulation

-Numberphile made an interesting [video](https://www.youtube.com/watch?v=ur-iLy4z3QE) on Monte-Carlo methods to generate Apery's constant, which was a great motivation for this project.
+Numberphile made an interesting [video](https://www.youtube.com/watch?v=ur-iLy4z3QE) on Monte-Carlo methods to generate Apéry's constant, which was a great motivation for this project.

 ## Algorithm